Coltonwindsor/Project-3-JournalHub/readme.md

 ^ click to launch app ^

-A place to create and store your thoughts and habbits!
+## JournalHub is a place to create and store your thoughts and habbits!

 ### Problem: